• Skip to main content

 Trapper Peak highway sign near Darby, MT

-Although not as dramatic as the view from Highway 93, you can also see the summit from the south as you travel the West Fork Road (Hwy 473) towards Painted Rocks Reservoir.
+Although not as dramatic as the view from Highway 93, you can also see the summit from the south as you travel the West Fork Road (MT 473) towards Painted Rocks Reservoir.

-Along with Lake Como and Skalkaho Falls, it’s one of the iconic natural features of the Bitterroot Valley.
+Along with Lake Como and Skalkaho Falls, Trapper Peak is one of the iconic natural features of the Bitterroot Valley.

 Trapper Peak’s Formation